componentjs/shrinkwrap/README.md

 In strict mode component install the components into `USER/REPO/COMMIT-HASH`.
 The shrinkwrap rename the `COMMIT-HASH` directory into the origin reference, wich is either a semver or the branch.

+## Example workflow

+1. install your components via component CLI or component resolver
+2. locate the directory where all the remote components are installed, in this case: `components`
+3. run `component-shrinkwrap --save --in components --out compoennt-shrinkwrap.json`
+4. `component-shrinkwrap.json` file contains all your remote dependencies, even transitive and components with multiple versions
+5. run `component-shrikwrap --install --in component-shrinkwrap.json --out components-deshrinkwrapped`
+6. you get installed all the components from the shrinkwrap file

+## Avoid a messy components directory

+If you want to update your dependencies via `component-pin` or via `component-install` you can just rerwrite your shrinkwrap file.
+Because component can install multiple versions of the same dependency and use a flat hierarchy (npm use a different strategy) it will never overwrite or delete old (and outdated) dependencies.

+This can cause that your __components__ directory become a really mess.
+To aovid this issue you can delete the __components__ directory before updating a component.

+If you use branches or `*` instead of semver, it can happen that some other dependencies will update as well and get breaking changes.